bluzelle/api/source/index.html.md

 > The JSON is considered static except for the value of the "msg" field, which may vary.

 Database requests are [protobuf](https://github.com/google/protobuf) serial output embedded in JSON.
 The master database protofile is given [here](https://github.com/bluzelle/swarmDB/blob/devel/proto/database.proto).
-The protobuf message type forrequests is `database_msg`.
+The protobuf message type for requests is `database_msg`.

 Database responses are direct serial output through WebSocket.
 The protobuf message type for responses is `database_response`.